User Guide (Latest)

 Yes, speculative execution in Spark is fine with the RAPIDS Accelerator plugin.

 As with all speculative execution, it may or may not be beneficial depending on the nature of why a particular task is slow and how easily speculation is triggered.
-You should monitor your Spark jobs to see how often task speculation occurs and how often the speculating task (i.e.: the one launched later) finishes before the slow task that triggered speculation.
-If the speculating task often finishes first then that’s good, it is working as intended.
+You should monitor your Spark jobs to see how often task speculation occurs and how often the speculating task (that is: the one launched later) finishes before the slow task that triggered speculation.
+If the speculating task often finishes first then that’s good, it’s working as intended.
 If many tasks are speculating, but the original task always finishes first then this is a pure loss, the speculation is adding load to the Spark cluster with no benefit.

 Below are some troubleshooting tips on GPU query performance issue: Identify the most time consuming part of the query.
 You can use the Profiling tool to process the Spark event log to get more insights of the query performance.
 For example, if I/O is the bottleneck, we suggest optimizing the backend storage I/O performance because the most suitable query type is computation bound instead of I/O or network bound.

-If you are getting a warning Avro library not found by the RAPIDS Accelerator. or if you are getting the java.lang.NoClassDefFoundError: org/apache/spark/sql/v2/avro/AvroScan error, make sure you ran the Spark job by using the --jars or --packages option followed by the file path or maven path to RAPIDS jar since that is the preferred way to run RAPIDS accelerator.
+If you are getting a warning Avro library not found by the RAPIDS Accelerator. or if you are getting the java.lang.NoClassDefFoundError: org/apache/spark/sql/v2/avro/AvroScan error, make sure you ran the Spark job by using the --jars or --packages option followed by the file path or maven path to RAPIDS jar since that’s the preferred way to run RAPIDS accelerator.

-Note, you can add locally installed jars for external packages such as Avro Data Sources and the RAPIDS Accelerator jars via spark.driver.extraClassPath (–driver-class-path in the client mode) on the driver side, and spark.executor.extraClassPath on the executor side.
+You can add locally installed jars for external packages such as Avro Data Sources and the RAPIDS Accelerator jars via spark.driver.extraClassPath (–driver-class-path in the client mode) on the driver side, and spark.executor.extraClassPath on the executor side.
 However, you should not mix the deploy methods for either of the external modules.
 Either deploy both Spark Avro and RAPIDS Accelerator jars as local jars via extraClassPath settings or use the --jars or --packages options.

 As a consequence, per issue-5796, if you also use the RAPIDS Shuffle Manager, your deployment option may be limited to the extraClassPath method.